Thursday 2 May

 Part of Clermont-Ferrand 2024 in London Screened in partnership with Clermont-Ferrand International Short Film Festival

-The Clermont-Ferrand International Short Film Festival presents UK highlights this year's edition.
-The festival is one of the largest and most… Read More
+The Clermont-Ferrand International Short Film Festival presents the UK highlights from this year's edition.
+The festival is one of the largest… Read More

 Various Directors, United Kingdom, 2023, 78m.